timabell/timwise.co.uk/_posts/2020-06-30-personal-backlogs.md

 [Let me know](tim@timwise.co.uk) if you use this approach and if it works for you or not.

+## What about normal feature development?

+You could theoretically have the product owner manage all the forthcoming product features in their column.
+I think it is better for them to continue to manage the product's feature backlog in the existing jira/trello/github project system, which will now be beautifully free from tech debt, random ideas and other clutter.
+This is what we did and it worked great.

 ## Bonus ideas

 * Add a label "next sprint", and get people to tag the cards they think should happen next.